AWS-zibi/K8s-gpt_AI-Project/README.md

-###🧠 Kubernetes AI Debugging with k8sgpt (Minikube + Gemini)###
+🧠 Kubernetes AI Debugging with k8sgpt (Minikube + Gemini)

 #Project Overview#

 This project demonstrates how to deploy a simple Kubernetes application on Minikube and use k8sgpt with Google Gemini AI to automatically analyze, detect, and explain real Kubernetes issues.

 The focus of this project is AI-assisted Kubernetes troubleshooting, not just deployment.

 #Project Highlights#

 Kubernetes running locally using Minikube

 Application deployed using Deployment + ClusterIP Service

 Automated cluster analysis using k8sgpt

 AI-powered explanations using Google Gemini

 Real-world Kubernetes errors detected and resolved

 #Tech Stack#

 Kubernetes: Minikube

 Application: NGINX

 Service Type: ClusterIP

 AI Tool: k8sgpt

 AI Provider: Google Gemini

 OS: Ubuntu (Local)

-###Kubernetes Architecture###
-DevOps
-   |
-   v
-kubectl apply
-   |
-   v
-Minikube Cluster
-   |__ App/ index.html
-   ├── Deployment (NGINX)
-   ├── Pod
-   └── Service  ClusterIP
-   |
-   v
-k8sgpt
-   |
-   v
-Google Gemini AI
-   |
-   v
-Root Cause Analysis & Fix Suggestions